peeyushsahu/sgRNA/README.md

 - put your sequences to analyzed in the input folder.
 - if needed add more gene expression data in the TCGA folder

-If the overall structure is maintained then we don't have to do a lot.
+If the overall folder structure is maintained then we don't have to do a lot.
 One **important thing is that we mount local directory data as /app/data** when running with docker.
 This is important, so we don't have to create very large images but of course that can also be done.
 Following are the parameters needed for the run.

 ![1691357833316blob.jpg](1691357833316blob.jpg)

 ### Inside/With Docker container